RGB-Pointmap Pretraining for Unified 3D Scene Understanding

 @inproceedings{mao2026uniscene3d,

-title = {Contrastive Language-Colored Pointmap Pretraining for Unified 3D Scene Understanding},
+title = {RGB-Pointmap Pretraining for Unified 3D Scene Understanding},

 author = {Mao, Ye and Luo, Weixun and Huang, Ranran and Jing, Junpeng and Mikolajczyk, Krystian},